 In this post, you will find an explanation of attention and behavior concerns that interfere with independence in self feeding and resulting meal time problems with kids.
+What might look like extreme picky eating can be a variety of issues, including attention or behaviour considerations.

 Attention and behavior during meal time functional skills are a vital importance to independence with independence in self-feeding.
 The child with cognitive impairments or unsatisfied sensory needs can impact attention and focus leading to safety concerns, decreased independence, or limited coordination and functional ability to self-feed.
 Behaviors can result in intentional or unintentional feeding difficulties.